zellij-org/zellij-org.github.io/docs/src/compatibility.md

 | apt               |fonts-powerline |
 | nix               |    nerdfonts   |

+Post installation the appropriate environment needs to be aware of the font.

 ## Alt button mapping on darwin systems:

 This can be mitigated individually on a terminal emulator level,